Ejiro-Frances/altschool-circle-01-assignment-01/pages/array.md

 <p></p>

 + To group related data
-- To loo through data easily
+- To loop through data easily
 + To manage list (e.g. a list of users, scores, products)

-Imagine trying to store 100 scroes without an array 😫
+Imagine trying to store 1000 scores without an array 😫

 ---
 class: text-sm